 I recommend spending a minimum of a week in Sicily.
 This allows you to visit major destinations like Siracusa, Taormina and Palermo, secondary ones like Cefalú, Agrigento and Trapani, and potentially even to get up-close and personal with Mt.
 Etna.

-Why is Sicily good for tourists?
+Is Sicily a good place for tourists?

 Sicily is great for tourists, particularly those who are willing to look past lazy associations of Sicily with the Italian mafia, and who are prepared to take the time to dig deep into Sicily’s reach history and culture.
 Sicily is also a foodie paradise, whether that means savory dishes like eggplant caponata and pesce di spada swordfish, or sweet desserts like canoli and granite.